 Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
 Oral fluid therapy is recommended by the American Academy of Pediatrics and the WHO and should be used for children with mild to moderate dehydration who are accepting fluids orally unless prohibited by copious vomiting or underlying disorders (eg, surgical abdomen, intestinal obstruction).

-Premixed commercial rehydration solutions are readily available in most pharmacies and supermarkets.
-These solutions are effective despite having an Na:glucose ratio of about 1:3 (45 mEq/L Na to 140 mmol/L glucose).
-After rehydration, this solution must be replaced by a lower-Na fluid to avoid hypernatremia.
+Premixed commercial rehydration solutions are readily available in most pharmacies and supermarkets in the US.
+These solutions are effective despite having a sodium:glucose ratio of about 1:3 (45 mEq/L [45 mmol/L] sodium to 140 mmol/L glucose).

-Generally, 50 mL/kg is given over 4 h for mild dehydration and 100 mL/kg for moderate.
+Generally, 50 mL/kg is given over 4 hours for mild dehydration and 100 mL/kg for moderate dehydration.
 For each diarrheal stool, an additional 10 mL/kg (up to 240 mL) is given.
-After 4 h, the patient is reassessed.
+After 4 hours, the patient is reassessed.
 If signs of dehydration persist, the same volume is repeated.
-Patients with cholera may require many liters of fluid/day.
+Patients with cholera may require many liters of fluid per day.

-Vomiting usually should not deter oral rehydration (unless there is bowel obstruction or other contraindication) because vomiting typically abates over time.
-Small, frequent amounts are used, starting with 5 mL every 5 min and increasing gradually as tolerated.
-The calculated volume required over a 4-h period can be divided into 4 separate aliquots.
-These 4 aliquots can then be divided into 12 smaller aliquots and given every 5 min over the course of an hour with a syringe if needed.
+Vomiting usually should not deter oral rehydration (unless there is bowel obstruction or other contraindication to taking fluid by mouth) because vomiting typically abates over time.
+Small, frequent amounts are used, starting with 5 mL every 5 minutes and increasing gradually as tolerated.
+The calculated volume required over a 4-hour period can be divided into 4 separate aliquots.
+These 4 aliquots can then be divided into 12 smaller aliquots and given every 5 minutes over the course of an hour with a syringe if needed.